lordcodes/SnackbarBuilder/README.md

 SnackbarBuilder is a builder pattern that makes Snackbars easier to make and customise.

+It is not yet available on `Maven Central` or `Bintray`, but it will be soon.

 ## Main Features

 - Builder pattern to create Snackbars